 - View the poster session as one continuous question-and-answer period where you will educate others and learn from your audience.

-As a poster presenter, you are highly encouraged to upload the poster to the ePoster site.
+To increase the visibility and reach of your science, you are encouraged to submit an electronic version of your poster.
 The Flash-based viewer allows attendees to examine every detail of your poster while protecting the content from download or re-use.
 Mobile users with devices that do not support Flash can view ePoster content in a protected Adobe PDF format that disables copying, printing, or extracting content.

 Unlike the printed poster, you may add video or audio files to your ePoster presentation highlighting the key points of your study or you can conveniently record audio narration online through the ePoster submission site.
 These incorporated supplemental media are accessible during and after the meeting.
 In addition, DDW provides a custom QR Code on every poster board that lets an attendee viewing the printed poster easily access the ePoster and audio with their smartphone or tablet.
 The ePoster service is provided free of charge and expands your reach of science to your colleagues.
 As an added convenience, when submitting your ePoster file, you can choose to have your poster professionally printed and shipped directly to the meeting to pick up on site in the Poster Hall.
 Your ePoster and printed version can be the same file or two different files, depending on whether you prefer to submit a single-page or multi-page ePoster.

 Presenters with multiple posters will receive an email for each one.
-When they log into the submission site they will have access to all posters assigned to the email address.
+Presenters will have access to all of their posters assigned to their email address at the submission site.

 Acceptable formats for ePoster files and FAQs: